-In addition to establishing price caps and allowing pricing flexibility, price regulation can take other forms.7 One alternative is to establish a rate-of-return constraint while allowing the utility pricing flexibility in nonresidential markets.
+In addition to establishing price caps and allowing pricing flexibility, price regulation can take other forms.
+One alternative is to establish a rate-of-return constraint while allowing the utility pricing flexibility in nonresidential markets.
 Another alternative is to establish a price band incorporating both price minimums and price maximums, and allowing pricing flexibility within that range.
 Price regulation via price caps is similar to price regulation via price bands.

-5 Douglas N. Jones, A Perspective on Social Contract and Telecommunications Regulation (Columbus, Ohio: The National Regulatory Research Institute, June 1987).
+&lt;sup>5 Douglas N. Jones, A Perspective on Social Contract and Telecommunications Regulation (Columbus, Ohio: The National Regulatory Research Institute, June 1987).

-6 Kruger, Report on Alternatives to Rate of Return Regulation, Chapters 2 and 3.
+&lt;sup>6 Kruger, Report on Alternatives to Rate of Return Regulation, Chapters 2 and 3.

-7 Bonbright, Danielsen, and Kamerschen, Principles of Public Utility Rates, 572-578.
+&lt;sup>7 Bonbright, Danielsen, and Kamerschen, Principles of Public Utility Rates, 572-578.

-The substitution of price regulation for RBROR regulation has several advantages.8 First, there is the introduction of an incentive for cost efficiency.
+The substitution of price regulation for RBROR regulation has several advantages.
+First, there is the introduction of an incentive for cost efficiency.
 Price regulation, by severing the link between rate of return and cost of service, provides an incentive for the utility to reduce costs.
-For example, the utility can increase its rate of return by reducing its cost of operation.9 Price regulation provides protection for captive consumers in exchange for allowing the utility pricing and rate-of-return flexibility.
+For example, the utility can increase its rate of return by reducing its cost of operation.
+Price regulation provides protection for captive consumers in exchange for allowing the utility pricing and rate-of-return flexibility.
 Some of the cost savings achieved under price regulation can be passed on to consumers in subsequent rate cases, and some can be retained by the utility.

 Under price regulation, utilities may be more willing to modernize plant and provide new services since revenues are not restricted.
 Second, price regulation is easier to administer than RBROR regulation.
 Its administrative simplicity provides a powerful advantage for price regulation.
 Third, under price regulation, utilities may be more willing to modernize plant and provide new services since revenues are not restricted.
 Finally, price regulation can reduce the cost of regulation by decreasing the administrative and compliance costs of regulation.
-For example, a system of price caps can reduce regulation costs by eliminating the need for cost-of-service and rate-of-return analyses.
+For example, a system of price caps can reduce regulation costs by eliminating the need for cost-of-service and rateof-return analyses.

-According to Bonbright, Danielsen, and Kamerschen, price regulation (sometimes labeled price cap regulation) not only provides an incentive for cost efficiency but it also enhances capital attraction for the utility and is simpler for
+According to Bonbright, Danielsen, and Kamerschen, price regulation (sometimes labeled price cap regulation) not only provides an incentive for cost efficiency but it also enhances capital attraction for the utility and is simpler for consumers to understand than RBROR regulation.
+Price regulation can be designed to facilitate innovative rate design with optional tariff schedules.
+Price regulation can be the vehicle by which a utility having excess capacity can competitively price its output from this capacity and market the surplus output in competitive wholesale markets.
+Price regulation

-8 Burl W. Haar and Benjamin Omorgobe, "An Analysis of Regulatory Alternatives for the Telephone Industry, "in Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 3 (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 43-62.
+&lt;sup>8 Burl W. Haar and Benjamin Omorgobe, "An Analysis of Regulatory Alternatives for the Telephone Industry, "in Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 3 (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 43-62.

-9 Richard Stannard and Eric A. Leighton, "A Social Compromise with Limits," Public Utilities Fortnightly 121 (May 12, 1988): 16-23.
+&lt;sup>9 Richard Stannard and Eric A. Leighton, "A Social Compromise with Limits," Public Utilities Fortnightly 121 (May 12, 1988): 16-23.